 Although the personal license version is for free, TeamViewer charges a heavy fee for the business version.
 Even though TeamViewer features many useful functionalities like file transfers, collaborations, and mobile access, there are better TeamViewer alternatives should you decide to do away with it.

-Here are the 11 best TeamViewer alternatives that you can look for your remote desktop activities.
+15 best TeamViewer alternatives that can be used for remote desktop software applications.

 1. Windows Remote Desktop Connection

-DWService is a free of charge multi platform support solution (Windows, Linux, Mac, Raspberry) that allows users to remotely connect to end-user systems from their computer or mobile device with any browser.
-It provides instant, secure, and trouble-free connections utilizing the latest industry standards and infrastructure to ensure the highest level of security and privacy for our users.
-You can connect to any computer both inside any outside your local network.
-It traverses major web proxies and firewalls and shielded with industry standard security.
+DWService is free of charge multi-platform support solution (Windows, Linux, Mac, Raspberry) that allows users to remotely connect to end-user systems from their computer or mobile device with any browser.

 While the service is free for basic VoIP, it is $15/mo for Pro plan and $19/mo for Enterprise plans with premium meetings and advanced management.